31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Most shoppers get just 2 days of Black Friday deals, but Swoveralls gives VIPs the full experience early, and that too, twice.
 They unlock their exact Black Friday sale (with bonus perks) for 3 days on Halloween:

-Show the lasting value and utility of recommendations made in your emails – like Last Crumb turns a $1000 gift card (offered at 20% off) into an even sweeter deal by promising to send a free cookie dozen.
+👉 Show the lasting value and utility of recommendations made in your Black Friday sale copy – like Last Crumb turns a $1000 gift card (offered at 20% off) into an even sweeter deal by promising to send a free cookie dozen

 Thanksgiving always falls right before Black Friday – so take a cue from Crate and Barrel: use your Thanksgiving Day email to grant early access to Black Friday deals, while promoting fast fulfillment options like BOPIS.